 Here are some questions to ask yourself while you develop your compensation philosophy.

 - How do my competitors reward their employees?
-Can I improve my compensation package to attract more employees?
+Can I improve my compensation program to attract more employees?

 - How will I ensure equal pay across the business, even though employees are performing different duties and may not be in the same managerial tier?

-- If I can’t offer higher salaries, can I offer other benefits that might make up the difference, like transit reimbursement, better health insurance, or gym memberships?
+- If I can’t offer higher salaries to new hires, can I offer a benefits package that might make up the difference, and include employee benefits like transit reimbursement, better health insurance, or perks, such as gym memberships?

 What should I be aware of when planning my company’s compensation package?